Edgar Bonham-Carter: Service in Sudan and Iraq

 Bonham-Carter was called to the bar by Lincoln's Inn in 1895 and in 1899 was appointed Legal Secretary of the Sudan.

 In Sudan, he had to devise an entirely new legal system, the criminal part of which was largely based on the Indian Penal Code.
 He held the post, latterly also an Official Member of the Council of the Governor-General of the Sudan, until 1919, when he was appointed Senior Judicial Officer of Mesopotamia (later Iraq), newly under British Mandate after long being a part of the Ottoman Empire.
 Here he also had to devise a new legal system, adapting the Ottoman system to fit in with modern British ideas of justice, but not imposing too many foreign ideas on the country's longstanding legal system.

 While in Iraq, he interested himself in archaeology.
 At the request of the family of Gertrude Bell he became honorary secretary of the British School of Archaeology in Iraq, which he established on a firm basis.
 He was chairman of the school until 1950.

-Later life
+Later life and death

+On his retirement in 1921, he returned to England.
+He contested the London County Council election in 1922 as a Progressive candidate for Bethnal Green North East and was elected.
+He served for one three-year term.

+He married Charlotte Helen Ogilvy in 1926.